vimpunk/hugo-blog/content/posts/servo-internals-load-url.md

 So this part is a bit weird: since each thread only runs a single `ScriptThread`, a pointer to the instance is set in a file global thread local variable.
-I'm guessing this is so that methods outside `ScriptThread` need not be passed a reference to the actual `ScriptThread`, which would couple code more tightly and probably mess with the borrow-checker as well.
-This allows `process_response` to invoke the static method `ScriptThread::page_headers_available`, which retrieves the `ScriptThread` instance running on this thread and invokes `handle_page_headers_available` on it.
+I'm guessing this is so that methods outside `ScriptThread` (like the parser) need not be passed a reference to the actual `ScriptThread`, which would couple code more tightly and probably mess with the borrow-checker as well.
+This allows `process_response` to invoke the static method `ScriptThread::page_headers_available`, which retrieves a reference to the `ScriptThread` instance running on this thread, and invokes `handle_page_headers_available` on it.

 Then, `ScriptThread::load` is invoked, which is the entry point to loading a document.
 It defines bindings, sets up the `Window`, `WindowProxy`, and